robinjmurphy/kubernetes-example/README.md

 ## Dashboard

 Throughout this guide we've been using the `kubectl` command line tool to manage our cluster.
-This, coupled with a [configuration driven approach](http://kubernetes.io/docs/user-guide/config-best-practices/), makes it easy make deployments, rollbacks and infrastructure changes reproducible and automated.
-It can still be useful to explore the cluster in a more visual way, which is where the Kubernetes [dashboard](https://kubernetes.io/docs/user-guide/ui/) comes in.
+This, coupled with a [configuration-driven approach](http://kubernetes.io/docs/user-guide/config-best-practices/), makes it easy make deployments, rollbacks and infrastructure changes reproducible and automated.
+It can, however, still be useful to explore the cluster in a more visual way, which is where the Kubernetes [dashboard](https://kubernetes.io/docs/user-guide/ui/) comes in.

 The dashboard runs inside the Kubernetes cluster.
 To access the dashboard in a Minikube cluster, just run: